 In Canada, you typically own the land on which your semi‑detached house sits.
 This includes the right to use, modify, and enjoy the land, subject to local zoning and municipal regulations.
 In addition, you are solely responsible for the maintenance of the property.
 This is with the exception of the shared wall and roof.

-The Civil Code of Quebec calls the shared wall that separates two buildings a “party wall.”
+In Quebec, the Civil Code refers to the shared wall that separates two buildings a “party wall.”
 The owners of the adjoining properties must share the maintenance, repair, and reconstruction of a party wall (or shared fence) proportionally.
 The full set of rules related to party walls is available on the Government of Quebec’s website.

 The advantages of owning a semi-detached house